 School staff and school health personnel are responsible for maintaining patient confidentiality as guided by two major federal laws, HIPPA (the Health Insurance Portability and Accountability Act) and FERPA (the Family Educational Rights and Privacy Act).
 Also, because most users of school health services are not yet 18 years old, providers must understand and follow California’s minor consent laws, which allow adolescents aged 12 and over to consent to certain services without parent or guardian involvement.
 Below, you will find information and resources to help SBHCs and other school health providers meet these complex, and very important, legal obligations.

 This toolkit is a resource guide on navigating the complex interactions of HIPAA and FERPA in school health programs, including school health centers, school-based mental health programs, school nursing services, and other types of health services delivered on school campuses.
 This toolkit was developed for us by the National Center for Youth Law.
 It includes a summary of HIPAA and FERPA, guidelines for determining whether a school health program is subject to HIPAA or FERPA, and detailed information on disclosing and exchanging information under HIPAA and FERPA.
 The toolkit also includes sample consent and release of information forms and related instructions for school health programs.
 Note that forms are provided for reference purposes only.
-The toolkit was updated in February 2012.
+(Updated 2018)

 Guidance on the Application of FERPA & HIPAA to Student Health Records